 "And I found out something today that ought to make things a lot easier.
 There's a law in this state that makes it possible for you to go before a judge and swear that you married Kay in good faith, not knowing that your other divorce wasn't legal.
-The judge can then declare the baby- yours and Kovic logitimete and en judge can then declare the baby-yours and Kay's-legitimate, and an-nul your marriage to Kay.
+The judge can then declare the baby-yours and Kay's-legitimate and anyours and Kay's-legitimate, and an-nul your marriage to Kay.
+Later, if nul your marriage to Kay.
 Later, if you succeed in divorcing your first wife, you and Kay can remarry."
-"Isn't there one thing you've for-gotten?"
+"Isn't there one thing you've forgotten?"
 Greg asked slowly.
 "How about Kay?
 I didn't want to drag her name into this mess."

-But my relief at hearing that there was a way to end our troubles quick-ly, without waiting for long months of suspense and uncertainty, was so great that I burst out: great that I burst out:
+But my relief at hearing that there was a way to end our troubles quickly, without waiting for long months of suspense and uncertainty, was so great that I burst out: